baezortega/mutree/README.md

  1. __Adapting the input__

-    Treesub is used to adapt the input FASTA alignment to a format that is compatible with the tools employed by the pipeline.
+    The input FASTA alignment is transformed to PHYLIP format and the sequences are relabelled so that they are compatible with the tools employed by the pipeline.

  2. __Maximum likelihood tree construction__